-The 911 Public Safety Telecommunicator Trainee is a training level position intended for individuals with little or no comparable public safety dispatching experience.
-A 911 Public Safety Telecommunicator Trainee who successfully passes the training program and orientation period will advance to 911 Public Safety Telecommunicator, which is the initial full-working level.
-Trainee must successfully obtain a State of Florida DOH 911 Public Safety Telecommunicator Certificate, FCIC/NCIC Full Access Certification, 40-Hour Basic Telecommunicator Course Certification, Emergency Medical Dispatch Certification, Emergency Fire Dispatch Certification, and CPR Certification.
-Under close direct supervision, the 911 Public Safety Telecommunicator Trainee will receive extensive training, on-the-job instruction, and hands-on training in public safety call taking for law enforcement, fire services, emergency medical, and other services.
-Throughout training, trainees are expected to show progressive growth and ability to apply complex rules, procedures, and policies to all work situations.
-At the end of training and orientation, trainees must demonstrate and maintain working competence in the full range of law enforcement, fire, and medical call taking functions.
+MAJOR FUNCTION: The 911 Public Safety Telecommunicator is a training level position intended for individuals with little or no comparable public safety dispatching experience.
+A 911 Public Safety Telecommunicator who successfully passes the training program and probationary period will advance to 911 Public Safety Telecommunicator, which is the full-working level.
+A new Telecommunicator must successfully acquire FCIC/NCIC certification and County required Emergency Medical Dispatch certification.
+Under close direct supervision the 911 Public Safety Telecommunicator will receive extensive classroom training, on-the-job instruction and hands-on training in call taking and dispatching of public safety personnel and equipment for law enforcement, fire services, emergency medical and other services.
+Throughout training, trainees are expected to show progressive growth and ability to apply complex rules, procedures and policies to all work situations.
+At the end of training and probation, trainees must demonstrate and maintain working competence in the full range of law enforcement, fire, and medical call taking and dispatching functions.